carpentries-incubator/hermes_metadata_lesson/episodes/xml.md

   <item2/>
 </collection>
 ```
-The indentation describes the hierarchy level.
+The indentation describes the level of hierarchy.
 The structure depends on the purpose of the collection and the data to be collected.
 The slash here at the end of the tag (self-closing tag) means that the element is currently empty and self-contained.
 It is not necessary to write an opening and closing tag if there are no other elements between them.
-You often see this in XML output when the metadata field has no content.
+You often see this in XML output when the metadata field is empty.

 ::: callout
-In HTML, attributes often contain style information, such as the font color or the size and width of a section.
-This is also where the alt tag is created, which contains an alternative text to an image that is automatically read or displayed if the image cannot be retrieved:
+In HTML, attributes often contain style information, such as the font colour or the size and width of a section.
+They also create the alt tag, which provides alternative text for an image that is automatically read or displayed if the image cannot be retrieved:

 ```html
 <p style="color:blue;" width="300" height="500">This is a blue paragraph.</p>